robbyt/mcp-io/README.md

 ## Overview

 The official MCP is simple, and very flexible.
-However, there are some behaviors that I didn't like when using it- It panics when some required values are missing, it uses bare structs instead of constructors, and the overall API is more flexible than what I needed.
-So I wrote those library as an opinionated wrapper to add some guardrails and abstractions.
+However, there are some behaviors that I didn't like: it panics when required values are missing, it uses bare structs instead of constructors, and the overall API is much more flexible than what I needed.
+So I wrote this package as an opinionated wrapper to add some guardrails and abstractions.

 ## Features